UncoderIO/Roota/README.md

 - **Collective Cyber Defense.** Despite all cyber defenders having a common goal, they tend to speak different languages.
 To bridge this gap, we’ve created RootA, a single language for threat detection and response.

 ## Writing RootA Rules
-This guide helps you create a RootA rule.
 You can start writing RootA rules in any code editor that supports YAML.
-We recommend using Uncoder which aggregates built-in RootA templates to streamline your detection engineering process.
+We recommend using Uncoder IO which aggregates built-in RootA templates to streamline your detection engineering process.

 RootA is designed with broad customization opportunities.
 Use the RootA minimal template if you just need to capture seamless cross-platform query translation into any SIEM, EDR, or XDR native format.
 Alternatively, apply full or short RootA templates to document your security use case in detail and share the research with peers.

-RootA is meant to be a highly flexible format with only two required fields: `name` and `detection`.
-All other fields are optional.

 ### RootA Rule Templates
 You can get started by using one of the available rule templates, including full, short, or minimum, based on your current needs.